urmaliyadivyanshu31/Mystic_Final/README.md

 ## Like a Web3 Betting DApp, but Yourself

-Mystic offers an experience akin to a web3 betting DApp, but with a unique twist: users bet on their own gaming prowess, competing in tournaments for rewarding experiences and tangible prizes.
+MIST offers an experience akin to a web3 betting DApp, but with a unique twist: users bet on their own gaming prowess, competing in tournaments for rewarding experiences and tangible prizes.

 ## License